apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Shared helper class

-Instead of loading a model for each thread in a worker, we use the `Shared` class, which allows us to load one model that is shared across all threads of each worker in a DoFn.
+Instead of loading a model for each thread in the process, we use the `Shared` class, which allows us to load one model that is shared across all threads of each worker in a DoFn.
 For more information, see the
 [`Shared` class documentation](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/utils/shared.py#L20).

 ### Multi-model pipelines

-The RunInference API allows you to build complex multi-model pipelines with minimum effort.
+The RunInference API can be composed into multi-model pipelines.
 Multi-model pipelines are useful for A/B testing and for building out ensembles for tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, language detection, coreference resolution, and more.

 ### Prediction results